 I began the Earls of Mercia series with the purpose of retelling the last century (just about) of Early England, up to just after 1066 and starting in 993.
 No mean feat for an author who’d not yet written a single work of historical fiction, but had begun writing with the intention of completing a Viking-Age alternative Icelandic fantasy series with dragons!

-The first book, variously known as Ealdorman, Viking Sword, and now the corrected and preferred edition, of The Earls of Mercia’s Father, (currently only available in paperback) began with the intention of retelling this story using information from the Anglo-Saxon Chronicle, and the available charter evidence as compiled by Simon Keynes in The Diplomas of King Æthelred the Unready, only, and also available via the online Kemble, a resource which seems to have become unavailable although the Electronic Sawyer can still be accessed.
+The first book, variously known as Ealdorman, Viking Sword, and now the corrected and preferred edition, of The Earls of Mercia’s Father, began with the intention of retelling this story using information from the Anglo-Saxon Chronicle, and the available charter evidence as compiled by Simon Keynes in The Diplomas of King Æthelred the Unready, only, and also available via the online Kemble, a resource which seems to have become unavailable although the Electronic Sawyer can still be accessed.
 This might sound weirdly difficult, but I was studying for my Masters at the time, and it all tied in with the research I was doing on the survival of sources and how they are variously interpreted.

 I have continued to employ this technique, only searching outside these sources when I was, quite frankly, desperate for some more information.
 Not, I should make it clear, that I haven’t read extensive secondary sources as well but rather than be swayed by the interpretation of others, I wanted to take a fresh perspective.
 Yet, with that in mind, I will confess that in the earlier books I feel I was overly influenced – with more experience and more confidence – the stories have grown to become what I hoped they would always be.